sslab-gatech/Rudra/README.md

 ### Crux

 - CRUX_REPORT
   - Report file location.
-If set, Crux analyis result will be serialized and saved to that file.
+If set, Crux analysis result will be serialized and saved to that file.
 Otherwise, the result will be printed to stderr.

 ### Crux-Runner